Get a free, no obligation personal loan quote with rates as low as 6.99%

 Final Thoughts

 We’re fortunate to have great coverage here in Canada, particularly when it comes to healthcare.
 But when you cross international borders, that coverage no longer applies, which is why travel insurance can come in extremely handy.
-And in addition to medical coverage, you can get coverage for other losses too, such as those related to a cancelled trip or lost luggage.
+In addition to medical coverage, you can get coverage for other losses too, such as those related to a cancelled trip or lost luggage.

-Caitlin Wood avatar on Loans Canada
+Lisa Rennie avatar on Loans Canada

 More From This Author